royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 As webinars go, some of the settings here were simplified. when it come to production systems and code, you are responsible to do your own research and security review all parts including but not limited to IAM policies, IoT policies, certificates, S3 bucket settings and anything else that is mentioned here.
 Consider this a webinar grade material and treat it as such.

+Especially note all default role creation, in a real scenario, you must review and narrow down your policies to the absolute minimus needed.

 ---------------------